-Several years ago we decided to leave behind Austin, Texas.
-With no family within 2000 miles of us, it was no longer the place for us to call home.
-It was a great place for us both to begin our careers and gain experience, but we want to live closer to family.
-Unfortunately our family is split between North Carolina and Washington state.
-At some point we hope to start a family of our own, but for now we couldn’t help but ask ourselves: why not take advantage of this career transition and explore some of the world?
-This pivotal moment in our lives would give us the time to gain some valuable experiences and grow from them.
+Several years ago we decided to leave our old home of Austin, Texas.
+We had no family within 2,000 miles of us, and while it was a great place for us both to begin our careers, we decided we would rather live near relatives.
+At some point we hope to start a family of our own, but we weren't quite ready.
+So why not take advantage of this transition and explore some of the world?
+This pivotal moment, spring boarded us into several years of amazing experiences and opportunity which we have grown so much from.

 We started with a "shakedown trip" across the USA, then traveled south across Mexico and Central America.
 The Ruta PanAmericana or “Pan-American Highway” is a series of routes that connect Alaska to Argentina but it technically has a large gap in the road, in Panama's Darién Province.
 The only viable option for a vehicle to get from Panama to Colombia is to container ship around the “Darién Gap” on a massive freight vessel, only a couple hundred miles by sea.
 To get ourselves there, we had to organize a sailing expedition from Panama to Colombia by boat.

 In Colombia we reunited with our vehicle and continued the journey south until we eventually reached the southern tip of South America.
 After more than 2 years of traveling, we shipped our old Toyota once more from Buenos Aires to Miami.
 In total we had spent time in 15 countries during our PanAmerican journey, driving to the southernmost tip of South America, Tierra del Fuego.